 As noted by a study published in the International Journal of Clinical and Experimental Hypnosis, “Research on the efficacy of hypnosis in the treatment of eating disorders has produced mixed findings.
 This is due in part to the interplay between the characteristics of people with eating disorders and the phenomena of hypnosis.”

-Still, it is only a matter of time for hypnotherapy to be recognized as a viable form of therapy for eating disorders.
-Perhaps the best reason to give it a try is that it helps you love yourself, which goes a long way to putting you on the road to recovery.
+Still, it is only a matter of time until hypnotherapy is recognized as a viable form of therapy for treating eating disorders.
+Perhaps the best reason to give it a try is that it helps you love yourself, which goes a long way toward putting you on the road to recovery.